The Agentic Commerce Shift: How AI Agents Are Replacing Third-Party Delivery in 2026

 The reason?
 Most restaurants are still treating their digital presence like a digital brochure rather than a machine-readable database.

-AI agents do not "read" your website like a human.
+AI agents: whether they are ChatGPT, Claude, or Gemini: do not "read" your website like a human.
 They consume data packets.
 If your menu is a PDF, or if your "Order Now" button is a hard-coded link that an agent can't follow, you are excluded from the Universal Commerce Protocol.
 This is where Index AI™ becomes the critical bridge, ensuring your restaurant's "brain" is compatible with the world's leading AI agents.

 Get a Free Digital Visibility Audit from Kitxens today and see how Index AI™ can put your restaurant at the center of the agentic commerce shift.